metacpan/metacpan-cpan-extracted/distros/A/At/README.md

 - `cursor`

-    The last known event to backfill from.
+    The last known event seq number to backfill from.

 On success, a websocket is initiated.
 Events we receive include `At::Lexicon::com::atproto::label::subscribeLables::labels` and